gpsuscodewith/katas/library/blazor-simple-chat/README.md

 2. Expand the Client folder and look at Index.razor file more closely in the editor
 3. Expand the Server folder and notice this is a standard asp.net core backend.
 4. Open Program.cs file to see this.
-   > This is a Server hosted Blazor app.
+   > REMARKS: This is a Server hosted Blazor app.
 All UI Updates are driven by the server through internal SignalR communication from the web assembly client to the backend server

 ### Add user information to the chat
 1. Launch Visual Studio Code locally